pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-This inner `Vec` cannot be made public because if it was people could mutate any byte and break the `String`'s valid UTF-8 encoding.
+This inner `Vec` cannot be made public, because if it was, people could mutate any byte and break the `String`'s valid UTF-8 encoding.
 However, it's safe to expose an immutable read-only reference to the inner byte array, hence this impl:

 ```rust
 impl AsRef<[u8]> for String;
 ```

-Generally, it often only makes sense to impl `AsRef` for a type if it wraps some other type to either provide additional functionality around the inner type or protect some invariant on the inner type.
+Generally, it often only makes sense to impl `AsRef` for a type if it wraps some other type, to either provide additional functionality around the inner type, or to protect some invariant on the inner type.

 Let's examine a example of bad `AsRef` impls: